-CA Process Automation supports archiving library instances to a secondary historical database or table.
+CA Process Automation supports archiving of library objects to a secondary historical database or table.
 Archiving keeps the historical instances without necessarily presenting them to the users.
-Instead of purging them, CA Process Automation moves archived instances to the secondary database or table for analysis and purges them when they are no longer required.
+Instead of purging, the instances are moved to the secondary database or table to analyze, and purged later when not required.